 Eli: To do more for others than you do for yourself

-Hijack Leader: [cradling wrist where Eli has severed his hand] What are you standing around for?
+Hijack Leader: How'd you do that?
+He just cut my hand off!
+What are you standing around for?
 Kiss him!

 Hijacker: What'd he say?